Our Makers

 • Natasha Hulse, UK

 Caroline has known bespoke fabric artist, Natasha Hulse, for years – originally through Blithfield’s work with Firmdale hotels.
-Natasha draws inspiration from the natural world to create three dimensional applique artworks which combine hand painting, embellishment, embroidery, applique and upholstery.
+Natasha draws inspiration from the natural world to create three dimensional artworks which combine hand painting, embellishment, embroidery, applique and upholstery.
+Her alphabet is exclusive to Wicklewood.

 Shop Natasha's Art